caufieldpeterj/mockbuster/README.md

 ## Contributions
-- Rikk: CRUD routes for Movies Controller & test data for debugging, working toward JWT
+- Rikk: CRUD routes for Movies Controller & test data for debugging, JWT functionality
 - Peter: Framework for future authorization, Git reconfiguration, and deployment to Heroku/Mongo
 - Eric:

 ## Future Updates
 - Authorization via Sign up and Login buttons
--
+- Keys that are specific to the user

 ## Mission Statement